fastlane/docs/docs/actions.md

   `mapping` | Path to the mapping file to upload `mapping_paths` | An array of paths to mapping files to upload `root_url` | Root URL for the Google Play API.
 The provided URL will be used for API calls in place of https://www.googleapis.com/
+  `check_superseded_tracks` | Check the other tracks for superseded versions and disable them

 </details>